Los Angeles Times executive editor steps down after fraught tenure

 “Today, with a heavy heart, I announce that I am leaving The Times,” Merida wrote to the staff.
 “I made the decision in consultation with Patrick, after considerable soul-searching about my career at this stage and how I can best be of value to the profession I love.”

-The LA Times won three Pulitzer Prizes under Merida's leadership.
-He joined the storied newspaper in June 2021 after leading an ESPN unit focused on race, culture and sports.
+The Times won three Pulitzer Prizes under Merida's leadership.
+The journalism veteran joined the storied newspaper in June 2021 after leading an ESPN unit focused on race, culture and sports.

+The LA Times Guild, the paper's union, released a statement wishing Merida well, calling him “a smart and thoughtful leader under extraordinarily difficult circumstances."

+The union's leadership group, the Unit Council, informed members it would work with Soon-Shiong to find a successor who “can bring vision and clarity to The Times in the months and years ahead.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.